pudly/schmopera-hugo/content/articles/in-review-dmitri-hvorostovsky-at-koerner-hall.md

 date = "2016-02-22T09:55:00-05:00"
 lastmod = "2016-02-22T11:10:00-05:00"
 publishDate = "2016-02-22T10:30:00-05:00"
-slug = "in-review-dmitri-hvorostovsky-at-koerner-hall"
-title = "In review: Dmitri Hvorostovsky at Koerner Hall"
+short_description = "He sang with that delicious, velvety focus in his sound, and it struck me how rare it is to hear a baritone sing as consistently lyrically as he does.
+At 53, Hvorostovsky still has that enormous breath control, and the unfailing legato we all love; there was youth and fitness in his sound, and it was thrilling to watch." slug = "in-review-dmitri-hvorostovsky-at-koerner-hall" title = "In review: Dmitri Hvorostovsky at Koerner Hall"
 +++